In re The Boeing Company Securities Litigation

 SIFMA AMG advocates that the CFTC should not use the treatment of customer collateral in the cleared futures contracts context as a benchmark for collateral treatment of cleared swaps.
 These two markets are substantially different and should be treated as such.
 In light of these differences, SIFMA AMG feels that the CFTC should adopt the Complete Legal Segregation Model which solves several problems associated with other collateral segregation methodologies; namely, minimizing fellow customer risks, portability of positions from an insolvent Futures Commission Merchant (FCM) to a solvent FCM in an FCM default, and lower costs.
 SIFMA AMG also recommends that the CFTC enforce measures to ensure Derivative Clearing Organizations (DCOs) maintain proper and timely records to protect the interests of cleared swaps customers.

-SIFMA provided comments to the U.S. Securities and Exchange Commission (SEC) on why the SEC should reject requests to make…
+SIFMA provided additional comments to U.S. Securities and Exchange Commission (SEC) in response to The NASDAQ Stock Market LLC’s (“Nasdaq”)…